AI4Bharat/indic-bart/README.md

+# IndicBART

-# Pre-trained, multilingual sequence-to-sequence models for Indian languages
+_Pre-trained, multilingual sequence-to-sequence models for Indian languages_

 ## How to use: